neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 In this tutorial, you will learn how to:

-- Couple OpenMC via temperature and density to separate MOOSE applications solving for the thermal in the solid and fluid
+- Couple OpenMC via temperature and density to separate MOOSE applications solving for the thermal physics in the solid and fluid
 - Establish coupling between OpenMC and MOOSE for nested universe OpenMC models
 - Apply homogenized temperature feedback to heterogeneous OpenMC cells
 - Couple OpenMC to mixed-dimension feedback with 3-D heat conduction and 1-D fluid flow